-Your privacy is protected by law: this page explains how.

-I am able to use your personal information if I have a proper reason to do so.
-Occasionally this will include sharing it with other barristers both inside and outside of Chambers.
+Your privacy is protected by law.
+This page is intended to set out how this works.
+The law says that I can use your personal information only if I have a proper reason to do so.
+On occasion this will include sharing it with other barristers both inside and outside of Chambers.
 In order to do so I must have one or more of the following reasons: